JiahaoWei-RH/addonplacementscore_collect/blog.md

               scoreName: cpuAvailable
           weight: 1
   ```
-* In placement, if the end user defines the scoreCoordinate type as AddOn, placement controller will get `AddOnPlacementScore` resource with name "default" in each cluster's namespace, read score "cpuAvailable" in the score list, and use that score to sort clusters.
+* In placement, if the end-user defines the scoreCoordinate type as AddOn, the placement controller will get the `AddOnPlacementScore` resource with the name "default" in each cluster's namespace, read score "cpuAvailable" in the score list, and use that score to sort clusters.

 You can refer to the [enhancements](https://github.com/open-cluster-management-io/enhancements/blob/main/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md) to learn more details about the design.
 In the design, how to maintain the lifecycle (create/update/delete) of the `AddOnPlacementScore` CRs is not covered, as we expect the score provider itself to manage it.
-In this article, we will use an example to show you how to implement a 3rd part controller to update your own scores and to extend the multiple clusters scheduling capability with your own scores.
+In this article, we will use an example to show you how to implement a 3rd part controller to update your own scores and extend the multiple clusters scheduling capability with your own scores.

 ## How to implement a score provider

 The example code is in GitHub repo [resource-usage-collect](https://github.com/JiahaoWei-RH/resource-usage-collect).
-It provides the score of cluster's avaliable cpu and avaliable memory, which can reflect the cluster’s real-time resource utilization.
-It is developed with OCM [addon-framework](https://github.com/open-cluster-management-io/addon-framework) and can be installed as an addon plugin to update customized scores in to `AddOnPlacementScore`.
-(This articel won't talk much details of addon-framework, refering to [xxx](https://open-cluster-management.io/concepts/) to learn how to develop an addon.)
+It provides the score of the cluster's available CPU and available memory, which can reflect the cluster’s real-time resource utilization.
+It is developed with OCM [addon-framework](https://github.com/open-cluster-management-io/addon-framework) and can be installed as an addon plugin to update customized scores into `AddOnPlacementScore`.
+(This article won't talk many details about addon-framework, referring to [xxx](https://open-cluster-management.io/concepts/) to learn how to develop an addon.)

 The resource-usage-collect addon follows the hub-agent architecture as below.
 ![image](extensible.png)

 The resource-usage-collect addon contains a controller and an agent.
 - On the hub cluster, the resource-usage-collect-controller is running.
 It is responsible for creating the `ManifestWork` for resource-usage-collect-agent in each cluster namespace.
 - On each managed cluster, the work agent watches the `ManifestWork` and installs the resource-usage-collect-agent on each cluster.
-The resource-usage-collect-agent is the core part of this addon, it creates the `AddonPlacementScore` for each cluster on the Hub cluster, and refresh the `scores` and `validUntil` every 60 seconds.
+The resource-usage-collect-agent is the core part of this addon, it creates the `AddonPlacementScore` for each cluster on the Hub cluster, and refreshes the `scores` and `validUntil` every 60 seconds.

-When the `AddonPlacementScore` is ready, the end use can specify the customzied core in placement to select clusters.
+When the `AddonPlacementScore` is ready, the end user can specify the customized core in a placement to select clusters.

-The working flow and logic of resource-usage-collect addon is quite easy to understand.
-Now let's follow below steps to get started!
+The working flow and logic of resource-usage-collect addon are quite easy to understand.
+Now let's follow the below steps to get started!

 **Prepare an OCM environment with 2 `ManagedClusters`.**
 1. Following [setup dev environment by kind](https://github.com/open-cluster-management-io/OCM/tree/main/solutions/setup-dev-environment) to prepare an environment.